KirillKryukov/mumu/README.md

 ### Unpacking a Multi-Multi-FASTA/Q file

-`mumu.pl --unpack all.mfa` - Unpacks "all.mfa" into individual files.
+`mumu.pl --unpack <all.mfa` - Unpacks "all.mfa" into individual FASTA files.

+`mumu.pl --unpack --fastq <all.mfq` - Unpacks "all.mfq" FASTQ file into individual FASTQ files.

-`mumu.pl --unpack --dir 'new' all.mfa` - Creates directory "new", enters it, and then unpacks "all.mfa".
+`mumu.pl --unpack --dir 'new' <all.mfa` - Creates directory "new", enters it, and then unpacks "all.mfa".

-`mumu.pl --unpack --sep '<' all.mfa` - Unpacks file where "<" was used as separator between sequence name and filename.
+`mumu.pl --unpack --sep '<' <all.mfa` - Unpacks file where "<" was used as separator between sequence name and filename.

-`mumu.pl --unpack --dir 'new' all.mfa --cmd "ennaf -22 -o '{PATH}.naf'"` - Unpack "all.mfa", compress each unpacked file with _ennaf_ on the fly.
+`mumu.pl --unpack --dir 'new' <all.mfa --cmd "ennaf -22 -o '{PATH}.naf'"` - Unpack "all.mfa", compress each unpacked file with _ennaf_ on the fly.